-After 40 minutes the rain had reduced and the thunder was drifting away so I pushed on.
+After 40 minutes the rain had reduced, and the thunder was drifting away so I pushed on.
 One mile later I took shelter under a bridge, the last mile was like cycling through an apocalyptic storm.
-Most of the way I could not see the road, just the river which they had turned into, I was riding blindly into waist-deep pools.
+Most of the way I could not see the roads, just the river which they had turned into, I was riding blindly into waist-deep pools.
 The thunder was shaking the ground and the lightning was striking all around me and it felt only a few hundred meters away.
 Standing under the bridge was much better than standing under the trees and I had covered 19miles in 3 hours!
-DNF was a now very real possibility.
+DNF was now a very real possibility.

-Stamford ??? petrol station (55miles) was a welcome sight as I was ready for a rest and some food.
+Stamford Bridge petrol station (55miles) was a welcome sight as I was ready for a rest and some food.
 The main issue was that the warm night had encouraged the insects out which always find me particularly appetising.
-I did the maths and realised that if I kept on riding at my current pace I may arrive at the finish within the time limit (12hrs).
-This gave me a renewed incentive to rider quicker.
+I did the maths and realised that if I kept on riding at my current pace, I may arrive at the finish within the time limit (12hrs).
+This gave me a renewed incentive to ride quicker.
 The next 10 miles to Helsby passed quickly on dry roads with no traffic.
 Turning off at Helsby represented a long continuous climb over the tops which was nice after the flat roads of Cheshire.
-The climb itself is not too hard just long with an easier section towards the top, which gives a false perception of reaching the top.
+The climb itself is not too hard, just long with an easier section towards the top, which gives a false perception of reaching the top.
 However, once you are over the top it is a long descent followed by flat-ish roads that speed you to Knutsford.